Lucky-Kashyap/JS-interview-practice/README.md

   - If the array has an odd number of elements, the median is the middle element.
   - If the array has an even number of elements, the median is the average of the two middle elements.

+## Day 23

+#### Write a JS function to count the occurrences of each element in an array and store the counts in an object.
+The keys of the object should represent the elements of the array, and the values should represent the number of times each element appears in the array.

+- Note:

+  - Accept an array of numbers as input.
+  - Create an empty object called counts to store the counts of each element.
+  - Iterate through each number in the array.
+  - For each number, increment the count in the counts object.
+  - If the count for a number does not exist yet, initialize it to 1.
+  - Return the counts object containing the counts of each element.
+  - The input aray may contain positive integers only.
+  - You can assume that the input array is not empty.

 # Interview Prep

 Happy Learning! ✨